maflcko/b-c-gui-translations-review/reviews/mi.md

         <translation>Whakaritea te rārangi whakaputa...</translation>

 YES
-The translation is problematic because "Whakaritea te rārangi whakaputa" means "Prepare the output list", which does not accurately convey "Loading block index".
-The core idea is about loading the index of blocks, not output or preparing a list.
+The translation is inaccurate.
+"Whakaritea te rārangi whakaputa..." means "Set up the output list..." which does not correspond to "Loading block index…".
+The word "block" (pouaka or paraka, but "paraka" is used in technology), and "index" (aronga, or "rārangi tohu"/"whakaurutanga") are not represented, and "loading" is not reflected properly.

 Correct translation:
-"Kei te uta i te rārangi paraka…" or "Kei te uta i te īkoi paraka…"
+Kei te uta i te rārangi paraka...

-A suitable version could be:
+Alternatively:
-<translation>Kei te uta i te rārangi paraka…</translation>
+Kei te uta i te rārangi tohu paraka...
 ```

 ```